TUM-Dev/VMP/Daemons/vmpserverd/README.md

 GStreamer for the media processing.

 ## Documentation
-The documentation is available in the `docs` subdirectory.
+The documentation is available in the `Documentation/` directory at the root of this repository.

-Entrypoint of the documentation: [Start](docs/start.md)

 We try to cover the most important aspects of getting the daemon up and running, as well as descrinbing the architecture, configuration, customising the underlying